Nobody wants to say your name wrong...

 What About My Resume?

-Give people a headstart by adding a fo-net-ick-al (phonetical) guide below your name.
+Give hiring managers a headstart by adding a fo-net-ick-al (phonetical) guide below your name.

-This means writing easy to follow sounds that make up your full name, see examples:
+This means writing easy-to-follow sounds that make up your full name.
+Here are some examples of famous people's names:

 Anna Faris: ah-na fair-is